openvinotoolkit/open_model_zoo/models/public/pelee-coco/pelee-coco.md

 ### Original model

-The array of detection summary info, name - `detection_out`,  shape - `1, 1, N, 7`, where N is the number of detected bounding boxes.
+The array of detection summary info, name - `detection_out`,  shape - `1, 1, 200, 7` in the format `1, 1, N, 7`, where `N` is the number of detected bounding boxes.
 For each detection, the description has the format:
 [`image_id`, `label`, `conf`, `x_min`, `y_min`, `x_max`, `y_max`], where:

 - `image_id` - ID of the image in the batch